EnMasseProject/enmasse/documentation/address-model/model.md

 have many connections and addresses, but requires message ordering to be enforced by clients.

 Clients connect and send/receive messages in this address space using the [AMQP](www.amqp.org) or [MQTT](www.mqtt.org) protocols.
 See [MQTT over AMQP](documentation/mqtt-over-amqp) for how MQTT and AMQP addresses co-exists in this address space.

+TODO: This reflects the status quo, but how should multiple protocols actually be surfaced?

 #### Address types